C43 SPECIALTY LINES

 2 Suretyship: Service rendered by a Surety.

-3 Bond: Written contract under seal; evidence of a Surety’s guarantee;
+3 Bond: Written contract under seal; evidence of a Surety’s guarantee; 3 parties:

 Principal: One on whose behalf bond issued (employee).